 How do I get a free credit report?

-You are legally allowed to access each report for free once a year on this site.
+You are legally allowed to access each report for free once a year on AnnualCreditReport.com.
 Some credit experts recommend that you pull one of your reports every 4 months, staggering the requests.
-You can pull your credit report on creditcards.com once a month.

 The AnnualCreditReport.com portal will ask for personal data, such as your birthdate and your social security number, ask you to choose which credit bureau's report you want, then ask you a series of detailed questions only you would know, such as payment amounts for past loans, past addresses and other information.
 It helps to have this information handy when you pull a report.
 If you answer incorrectly, you may be shut out of the system for that bureau, and you may have to apply by snail mail.